This blog uses affiliate links (marked with **). When you purchase through links on my site, I may earn a small

 - There is powder kick up when I dip my brush into this shade, which isn’t my favorite type of matte.
 It is easily manageable, and not as messy as ABH shadows in my experience.
 I do think that the looser texture is important with this shade so that it can be sheered out.
 Being able to wear it lightly and at full intensity is crucial to this quad’s versatility, but I wanted to point it out for those that like to know.

 - Cyber Bronze – Sateen Shimmer (bottom right)

 - This shade performs beautifully.
 I didn’t notice any fallout, it applied smoothly and it didn’t accentuate texture on my eyelids.
 I have no complaints with this one, it just works.

-Overall, Bronze Borealis** was a good experience for my first Pat McGrath Luxe Quad.
+Overall, the Bronze Borealis Quad** was a good experience for my first Pat McGrath Luxe Quad.
 Plus, holiday collections are always exciting for me.

 Update, October 12, 2021: Ebony had a question about the design of the packaging, so I’ve added some images of the actual compact.

 Did you buy anything from the Pat McGrath holiday collection?
 How are you liking it so far?
 Or are you one of the unlucky ones that are still waiting on your package?
 If so, hang in there, the supply chain is still on the struggle bus.